DesignOpen/designopen.github.io/articles/_posts/2013-09-16-building_this_site.md

 tags: design design update
 author: garthdb
 priority: 0.9
+excerpt: The catalyst for this site was a number of conversations I've had with some smart designers and developers and my personal interest in Free and Open Source software (F/OSS).
+I think the design community could benefit from the lessons learned by F/OSS development.
 ---

 The catalyst for this site was a number of conversations I've had with some smart designers and developers and my personal interest in Free and Open Source software (F/OSS).
 I think the design community could benefit from the lessons learned by F/OSS development.